youtube-dl-helper/youtube-dl-helper.github.io/README.md

 * Names downloaded files with the ID appended to the title
 * Downloads videos from YouTube in various formats instead of only MP4
 * Doesn't update automatically

-You may prefer to use [TheFrenchGhosty's YouTube-DL Archivist Scripts](https://github.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts).